Robin Reda

-Robin Reda (born 10 May 1991) is a French politician who has represented the 7th constituency of Essonne in the National Assembly since 2017.
+Robin Reda (born 10 May 1991) is a French politician who represented the 7th constituency of Essonne in the National Assembly from 2017 to 2024.
 A member of The Republicans (LR), he previously served as Mayor of Juvisy-sur-Orge from 2014 to 2017.

 Political career

-In parliament, Reda has been serving on the Finance Committee (since 2019) and the Committee on Legal Affairs (2017–2021).
-In addition to his committee assignments, he is part of the French-Egyptian Parliamentary Friendship Group.
+In parliament, Reda served on the Finance Committee (2019–2024) and the Committee on Legal Affairs (2017–2021).
+In addition to his committee assignments, he was part of the French-Egyptian Parliamentary Friendship Group.

 Reda was a member of The Republicans until 2017, when he joined the new Soyons Libres party.

 He was re-elected in the 2022 French legislative election as a LREM (Ensemble) candidate but lost his seat at the 2024 French legislative election.

+In 2024, Reda was appointed special adviser to Minister of Education Anne Genetet.

 Political positions

 In the Republicans' 2017 leadership election, Reda supported Florence Portelli.
 Ahead of the Republicans’ 2021 primaries, he endorsed Valérie Pécresse as the party’s candidate for 2022 presidential elections.

-Within Ensemble, Reda is considered to be part of his parliamentary group's conservative wing.
+Within Ensemble, Reda was considered to be part of his parliamentary group's conservative wing.